 If probation violation wasn’t a crime, then no one would stick to the terms of their probation.
 By creating and enforcing strict penalties, the court hopes to prevent offenders from committing any more crimes.

 To protect yourself from the chance of penalties, you should fully understand the terms of your probation.
 Speak to a lawyer for clarification.
-And if you find yourself in trouble with the law, contact a lawyer.
+And if you find yourself in trouble with the law, contact a criminal defense lawyer.
 He may be your only way to avoid jail time.